 Multiple commenters expressed concern regarding maintaining flows in Funks and Stone Corral Creeks downstream of the main dams and to the Sacramento River, including flooding benefits for fish habitat in the CBD.
 The information on hydrology, species presence, and habitat characteristics for these streams is dated and limited in scope.
 The hydrologic record is a period of 27 years ending in 1985, and fish surveys were conducted only in the inundation zone in the summer and winter of 1998-1999.
 These are intermittent streams that may be used as "within stream" migration corridors by non-special-status resident fish species.
 Determining whether the stream reaches below Sites and Golden Gate Dams should be maintained as intermittent habitat or converted to perennial habitat will be done based on studies described in Chapter 2 and Appendix 2D.
 The goal of these studies is to update information of fish presences, habitat uses, and habitat quality to ensure decision regarding maintenance of these streams is consistent with regulatory requirements, including California Fish and Game Code (CFGC) Section 5937.
 The Project includes facilities to accommodate either intermittent migratory habitat or perennial habitat under Alternatives 1, 2, and 3.
 The suite of investigations described in Chapter 2 and Appendix 2D prior to Project construction will inform a decision of the initial operations for these streams.
-These streams are also included in the Project's AMP so that conditions and operations may be monitored and adjusted as appropriate to comply with CFGC Section 5937.
+These streams are also included in the Project's AMP so that conditions and operations may be monitored and adjusted as appropriate.
+Decision on compliance with CFGC Section 5937 will be made in consultation with and with the assistance of CDFW.